ReposiTrak Launches FoodSourceUSA Sourcing Platform to Address Chronic Food Supply Imbalances Caused by COVID-19 - Perishable News

+ReposiTrak, the industry leader in solutions for stock replenishment, compliance, sourcing, food safety and risk management for the retail supply chain, activated the system April 23.
+The data generated will be used by the Department of Defense to make decisions on how best to support their evolving response to COVID-19.

-ReposiTrak is providing the FoodSourceUSA sourcing platform to create visibility to excess inventory, process orders and deliver shipment information to government agencies who will manage logistics and delivery.
+ReposiTrak is providing the FoodSourceUSA sourcing platform to create visibility to excess inventory, process orders and deliver shipment information to government agencies who will manage logistics and use ReposiTrak data to help make decisions to support the evolving response to COVID-19.
 Stakeholders in the system include providers of fresh meat, produce and dairy products, food banks, pantries and charitable groups serving those in need, along with a network of government agencies that will reimburse the providers fairly to create a sustainable supply chain.

 “What we are seeing is absolutely tragic as the providers of fresh food products are dumping milk and plowing under crops while people in our country are worried about their next meal,” said ReposiTrak Chairman and CEO Randy Fields.
 “The existing food donation networks and supply systems that normally serve food banks and pantries are primarily set up for donations of excess shelf-stable products.
 In addition to that great work, we urgently need a system to address the perishables sector, where we must provide fair compensation to the suppliers of fresh food items to keep these companies and producers viable for the long run.”